Linear Complexity of A Family of Binary $pq^2$-periodic Sequences From Euler Quotients: Introduction

-To the best of our knowledge, this is the first time to introduce this kind of sequences on basis of the Euler quotient modulo a product of two distinct odd primes.
+\end{theorem} To the best of our knowledge, this is the first time to introduce this kind of sequences based on the Euler quotient modulo a product of two distinct odd primes.
 Under the condition that $p$ divides $q-1$, we will show that the binary sequence has period at least $pq^2$.
-Furthermore, minimal polynomials and linear complexities of this class of binary sequences are determined.
-It turns out that the proposed sequences have high linear complexities and may be useful in cryptography and digital communications.
+Furthermore, minimal polynomials and linear complexities of this class of binary sequences are determined. { It turns out that the proposed sequence has linear complexity which is much higher than a half of the least period.
+This means that it can be employed in stream ciphers.
+Note that the sphere complexity~\cite{Ding1991} (or $k$-error linear complexity~\cite{StampMartin1993}) of key stream sequences which measures the stability of linear complexity is also cryptographically important.
+Several classes of sequences derived from Euler (or Fermat) quotients modulo a fixed prime power have good $k$-error linear complexities (see~\cite{Chen2015a,Niu2016}).
+We expect that the proposed sequence also posses such good properties.
+In fact, some experimental results have indicated that $1$-error linear complexity of the presented sequence here is still equal to the original linear complexity, which means that it is entirely possible to have good linear complexity stability for the proposed sequence.
+We leave this problem as future work. }

 By using the generalized cyclotomic techniques, one can also construct other binary sequences with period $pq^2$.
 We refer the reader to see \cite{DING1998140,Bai2005,HuYueWang2012} for more details.
 We emphasize that our results are new.
-In particular, we point out that our results are not one special case of Theorem 4.2 of \cite{HuYueWang2012} although both may give a sequence with period $pq^2$.
+In particular, we point out that our results are not special cases of Theorem 4.2 of \cite{HuYueWang2012} although both may give a sequence with period $pq^2$.
 In fact, this can be seen easily by comparing linear complexities of the two families of binary sequences.

 In the rest of the paper, we give a proof of the above theorem in Section~\ref{sec2}, and conclude with a few remarks in Section~\ref{sec4}.